InteropEvents/add-ins-workshop/setup/setup.md

 # You are now ready to build the Proseware Tasks sample add-in!

-1. In Visual Studio, right click on "taskerWeb" project name in Solution Explorer and select "**Set as StartUp Project**":
+1. In Visual Studio, right click on "taskerWeb" project name in Solution Explorer and select "**Set as StartUp Project**".

 ![Set Web Project as Startup](images/setasstartupproject.png)

 2. Right click on taskerWeb project again and select "**Properties**".
-Then select Web | Start action | Specific page and insert: Home.html
+Then select Web | Start action | Specific page and insert: `Home.html`

 ![Set Startup action to Specific page](images/specificpage.png)

 3. Hit Ctrl-F5 to start without debugging.
-You should see the Home.html signon button:
+You should see the `Home.html` signon button.

 ![Home.html page in browser](images/ctrlf5home.png)

-4. Side load the add-in in Word, pointing to the tasker.xml manifest in the project:
+4. Side load the add-in in Word, pointing to the tasker.xml manifest in the project.

 ![Sideload the Add-in](images/sideload.png)

-5. Once you see Proseware Tasks in the command bar, open the add-in and sign in:
+5. Once you see Proseware Tasks in the command bar, open the add-in and sign in.

 ![Proseware Tasks command button](images/prosewaretasks.png)